College NOW! & Concurrent Enrollment

 College NOW!
 Program

 College NOW!/Concurrent Enrollment Student Checklist

-FALL 2020 – High School Registration begins August 12.
+WINTER 2021 – High School Registration begins Wednesday, December 2

-College NOW!/Concurrent Enrollment Forms received AFTER 1pm on Friday, August 7 will likely experience a delay in processing time of 1-3 business days.
-We are unable to guarantee a student’s form will be processed before their registration appointment becomes available.
+College NOW!/Concurrent Enrollment Special Admission Forms received AFTER 5pm on Monday, January 25 will likely experience a delay in processing time of 1-3 business days due to anticipated increase in volume for registration.
 Forms will be processed in the order they are received.